JohnONeillGMIT/IrisProject2018/README.md

-# IrisProject2018
+# IrisProject2018 Programming and Scripting Module Project

-Programming and Scripting Module Project
+## Introduction

-This project sets out to investigate the "Iris Dataset" using Python code learnt in the Module to date, and as the research progressed, helped introduce (and learn about) modules commonly used in Data Science/ Data Analyitics workings.
+This project sets out to investigate the "Iris Dataset" using Python code learnt in the Module, and as the research progressed, helped introduce (and learn about) tools commonly used in Data Science/ Data Analyitics workings.

-Initially basic coding was used to calculate and display basic staistics on the dataset and pushing output to print/file output in a Tabular format.
+Initially python coding was used to calculate and display basic staistics on the dataset and pushing output to print/file output in a Tabular format. (used Mean, Min, Max as sample indicators of significant attributes)...
-Through further reaserch I discovered Pandas, Numpy, Mathplotlib and seaborn as useful an more effective means of data mining as well as producing a visualistion of the data.
+Through further reaserch I discovered Pandas, Numpy, Mathplotlib and seaborn as useful an more effective means of data mining as well as producing a effective visualistion of the data.
 The data sets data and subsequent graphics make evident there are attributes to the species or Iris that indicate common groupings or "clusters" that lend themselves as predictors of species type dependent on the characteristics of the 4 variables.

 It is clear why the Iris data set is commonly used as sample data to demonstrate Machine learning.